cr-norris/karma-bird-house/_happenings/nova.md

 ---
 layout: happening
-what: 'Nova: A new clear, new year for Highlight Burlington'
+what: 'Nova: A new clear, new year for Highlight Burlington '
 where: Karma Bird House Gallery
 date: 2019-01-01T00:00:00.000Z
 start-date: 2019-01-01T01:00:00.000Z